JellyKid/NinitePS/README.md

 Creates a CSV under the reports directory of Ninite output.
 Useful for debugging.

 ##Examples
-Audit all machines in domain
+Audit all machines in the domain

 *.\NinitePS.ps1 -audit*

-Install Greenshot on all machines in domain
+Install Greenshot on all machines in the domain

 *.\NinitePS.ps1 -install -product greenshot*